brycelelbach/thrust_wiki/Quick-Start-Guide.md

 Fancy Iterators
 ---------------

 Fancy iterators perform a variety of valuable purposes.
-In this section we'll show how fancy iterators allow us to attack a broader class problems with the standard Thrust algorithms.
-For those familiar with the [Boost C++ Library](http://www.boost.org/), note that our fancy iterators were inspired by (and generally derived from) those in [Boost Iterator Library](http://www.boost.org/doc/libs/1_40_0/libs/iterator/doc/index.html).
+In this section we'll show how fancy iterators allow us to attack a broader class of problems with the standard Thrust algorithms.
+For those familiar with the [Boost C++ Library](http://www.boost.org/), note that our fancy iterators were inspired by (and generally derived from) those in the [Boost Iterator Library](http://www.boost.org/doc/libs/1_40_0/libs/iterator/doc/index.html).

 ### ```constant_iterator```